MetaMask/metamask-docs/wallet/reference/multichain-api.md

 ### `wallet_invokeMethod`

-Invokes the specified [JSON-RPC API](json-rpc-methods/index.md) method on the specified network previously authorized to the dapp within a session.
+Invokes the specified [JSON-RPC API](json-rpc-methods/index.md) method on the specified network previously authorized to the dapp within a connection.
 This method is defined in [CAIP-27](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-27.md).

 :::note